galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > <warning-title>Security advisory!</warning-title>
 >- *Please do not install the ToolFactory on any public server*
 >- Configured as a default server, it has none of the usual additional security layers required for a safe public Galaxy server.
->- Although it will only run for administrative users, it allows unlimited scripting and exposes unacceptable risks.
+>- Although it will only run for administrative users, it allows unlimited scripting and exposes unwanted risk.
->- Please install it locally.
+>- Install it locally and do not expose to the public internet.
 >- For this reason, the training materials can't make use of existing public Galaxy infrastructure like most of the GTN material.
 {: .warning}

 > <hands-on-title>Installing and managing a Galaxy ToolFactory development server</hands-on-title>
-> # Logging in as an administrator
 >
+> # Logging in as an administrator to a new ToolFactory server
+>
-> Once you have a working installation running as described below, the server should be ready in 20-30 seconds or so, at [http://localhost:8080](http://localhost:8080).
+> Once you have a working installation running, as described below, the server should be ready after 20-30 seconds, at [http://localhost:8080](http://localhost:8080).
 > *The ToolFactory will only execute for administrative users as a minimal security barrier.*
 > When the webserver starts, immediately login using the administrative user email *toolfactory@galaxy.org* with the password *ChangeMe!* which of course you should change.
 >